jpedro1992/scheduler-plugins/kep/260-network-aware-scheduling/README.md

 ### AppGroup Test based on Online Boutique

 In this test, an AppGroup is created for the [Online Boutique application](https://github.com/GoogleCloudPlatform/microservices-demo).
-It consists of 11 workloads each one representing a [Service](https://kubernetes.io/docs/concepts/services-networking/service/) corresponding to a group of Pods, which we named from P1 - P11.
+It consists of 11 workloads each one corresponding to a group of Pods, which we named from P1 - P11.

 <p align="center"><img src="figs/appGroupTestOnlineBoutique.png" title="appGroupTestOnlineBoutique" width="800" class="center"/></p>

-As shown below, the preferred order for the KahnSort algorithm is P1, P10, P9, P8, P7, P6, P5, P4, P3, P2.
+As shown below, the preferred order for the KahnSort algorithm is P1, P10, P9, P8, P7, P6, P5, P4, P3, P2, P11.

-We attribute an **index** to each workload to evaluate their topology preference in the **Less function of the TopologicalSort plugin** described [here](#description-of-the-topologicalsort-queuesort).
+We attribute an **index** to each workload to evaluate their topology preference in the **Less function of the TopologicalSort plugin** described [here](#description-of-the-topologicalsort).
 The topology list corresponds to:

 ```go